Making the Decision to Attend Law School

 The short answer is "no." One can rarely, if ever, be 100% sure about the decision to attend law school or to become an attorney.
-You will never know with absolute certainty until you have actually experienced each personally (and then it's a bit late).
+You will never know with absolute certainty until you have actually experienced these situations personally (and then it's a bit late).
 It is said that the best one can hope for is to be about 80% sure.

 Like much in the admissions process and within a legal career itself, you must be pro-active in your search for answers to these questions.
 Get out into the real world, visit law schools, speak with and shadow attorneys, visit your local courts when trials are in session, and attend every Law Day and all the prelaw events sponsored by HPPLC.
 There are no shortcuts--it takes a lot of hard work to make informed decisions about these crucial issues.
 It will be well worth your time.